 Laparoscopy

 Laparoscopy is keyhole surgery (via the abdomen) performed under general anaesthetic.
-A laparoscopy is the only way to confirm that endometrial tissue is present.
-This operation is usually performed when other medical management has not worked, or when a woman has difficulty falling pregnant.
+A laparoscopy can confirm the presence of endometrial tissue, which can be treated during the operation.
+This operation is usually performed when other medical management hasn’t worked, when a woman has difficulty falling pregnant or when an ultrasound suggests there is deep endometriosis and scar tissue.
+It’s important to minimise this type of surgery, so look for a surgeon who has lots of experience managing endometriosis.

 Magnetic resonance imaging (MRI)

 MRI is a technology used to take cross-sectional pictures of your body.
-In future, MRI might be used to help diagnose endometriosis.
-This may be a good option for people who can’t access specialist ultrasound scans or want to avoid surgery.
+MRI may help diagnose endometriosis if it’s reported by a radiologist with experience in diagnosing the condition.
+Using this technology for diagnosis is still in the early stages.
+It may be a good option for people who can’t access specialist ultrasound scans or want to avoid surgery.

 Stages of endometriosis